- Romania played in the inaugural FIFA World Cup

 And so, on 21 June 1930, the Romanians boarded the Conte Verde in Genoa.
 A short stop later in Villefranche-sur-Mer, they were joined on board by the France squad and FIFA President Jules Rimet, who had the Trophy in his suitcase.
 Thereafter, the Belgians got on in Barcelona, before the luxurious Italian ocean liner picked up Brazil in Rio de Janeiro.

-During the 16-day, cross-Atlantic trek, Radulescu put his 19 players through fitness drills on one of vast vessel’s ten decks.
+During the 16-day, cross-Atlantic trek, Radulescu put his 19 players through fitness drills on one of the vast vessel’s ten decks.
 When they did ball work, however, the Romania coach had 20 charges to oversee – oh, yes, King Carol II couldn’t resist a kickaround!

 Next up Romania faced a Uruguay team including formidable players such as Jose Andrade, Jose Nasazzi, Pedro Cea and Hector Scarone.
 Losing 4-0 to the eventual champions was absolutely nothing to be ashamed of for the south-eastern Europeans.